beancount/smart_importer/README.md

 # smart_importer

-A smart importer for beancount
+A smart importer for beancount, built as a suggestion for https://github.com/beancount/fava/issues/579